remotesynth/certifiedfreshevents/content/events.md

 draft: false
 ---

-Check out our upcoming events or [subscribe](/subscribe/) to our mailing list to be notified of new events.
+We're adding new meetups, trainings and events all the time.
+[Subscribe](/subscribe/) to our mailing list to be notified whenever we add a new event.

 {{% upcoming-events %}}